-The Standard Variable Home Loan range is ideal for any home buyer wanting to take advantage of flexible features.
+The Standard Variable Home Loan range could be a good option for any home buyer wanting to take advantage of flexible features.
 Some features include the ability to link a 100% offset account to a variable home loan and a redraw facility that gives access to any extra funds that may have been paid into the loan account.
 Customers may also benefit from the discounts available off the standard variable rate under the Premier Advantage Package.
 These discounts increase as the loan sizes increase, so for anyone with a large mortgage or several mortgages that add up to larger amounts, the discounts can be quite substantial.
 More about Westpac Standard Variable Home Loans

 Fixed Rate Home Loan

 Westpac's Fixed Rate Home Loans offer competitive fixed interest rates for anyone who wants certainty that their repayments won't rise throughout the fixed term.
 It's ideal for those wanting to retain control of the household budget.
 More about Westpac Fixed Rate Home Loans

 Line of Credit Home Loan

 Westpac's Line of Credit products allow you to access your equity in a flexible way.
 This means you're able to deposit money into the account at any time and access it via ATM or electronic banking.
 Payments are also flexible, as they're calculated based only on the interest due on the outstanding balance, not the entire available credit limit.

 Optional extras that can be included with a Westpac home loan

 Westpac offers a diverse range of optional extras with their home loans.
 This allows you to tailor your banking products to suit your specific needs.
 This includes:

 The package also includes waived monthly account keeping fees on a Westpac Choice Transaction Account and discounted credit card annual fees.
 Customers choosing the Premier Advantage Package can also receive various bonuses on fixed term deposit accounts that are higher than the advertised interest rates paid.
 Additionally, bonuses and further discounts may apply to superannuation accounts and other wealth products.